 I’m a New York-based journalist focused on digital media innovation and the future of storytelling.
 I like to help tech and editorial teams get along so awesome new things can get built for newsrooms.
 I also write about science and technology, and run a very cool community for women futurists.

 I’m a New York-based journalist and product manager focused on digital media innovation and the future of storytelling.
 I get excited about building, experimenting with, and evangelizing the use of new technologies in newsrooms.

 I have 5 years of experience working across editorial, social media/audience development, and product management — both in newsrooms and at quick-moving startups in San Francisco and New York.
 I’ve launched verticals, founded online communities, built and shipped mobile and desktop applications, and have been part of a team with a successful exit (Feb.
 2017).

 My academic background is in evolutionary biology, psychology, and neuroscience.
 That means I’ve spent a lot of time thinking about the large-scale systems that drive the natural world, and how they extend to the technology we’re building.
 I’m a fan of the scientific method, design thinking, and first-principles thinking as approaches to problem-solving and experience design.

 I spent 2 years working as a science editor at The Huffington Post, and I continue to write about science, tech, and the future.
-I’ve written for The Washington Post, The Atlantic, New Scientist, The Huffington Post, and Psychology Today, among others.
-I've also completed a very nerdy science journalism fellowship on transhumanism at Duke University, that I will gladly talk your ear off about.
+I’ve written for The Washington Post, The Atlantic, Quartz, New Scientist, The Huffington Post, and Psychology Today, among others.
+I've also completed a science journalism fellowship on transhumanism at Duke University.

-Reach out to me if you're interested in collaborating on projects around diversity/inclusion in STEM, newsroom & storytelling innovation, or just want to chat about nerdy futurism things.
+Reach out to me if you're interested in chatting about newsroom & storytelling innovation, diversity/inclusion in STEM, the future, or anything else!